andycroll/andycroll.com/_posts/2023/2023-10-16-customize-abbreviate-number_to_human.md

 ---

-One of Rails’s most helpful views is `number_to_human` and it has many options to customise its output.
-You can read the [detailed documentation of it's many flexible options](https://api.rubyonrails.org/classes/ActiveSupport/NumberHelper.html#method-i-number_to_human).
+One of Rails’s most helpful view helpers is `number_to_human` and it has many options to customise its output.
+You can read the [detailed documentation of its many flexible options](https://api.rubyonrails.org/classes/ActiveSupport/NumberHelper.html#method-i-number_to_human).

 e.g.